 Joining Instructions for Keelboat Sailing Courses

-Your start time is found on the webpage you booked your course. (i.e. Beginners, Improvers, Seamanship Skills or Day Sailing).
+Your start time is found on the webpage you booked your course. (i.e. Learn to Sail, Improvers, Seamanship Skills).
 It's on the same line as the date of your course.

 What you'll need to bring: